redshifter/tribes2works/warfare/README.md

 If you want to add a script to fire at the beginning of the round, right before players are dropped into the map, overload **WarfareGame::initScript** in your map package.
 See Blackout.mis for an example.

 If you want to add a script to fire as the round begins, when the countdown hits 0, overload **WarfareGame::startMatch** in your map package.
 See IronFist.mis for an example.

+# CREDITS
+Gametype concept and design by Red Shifter
+Blackout, Phalanx by Red Shifter
+Iron Fist by Celios
+Katazatic by [uncredited]